The Short Version

 If Neuer’s return is the headline, Said El Mala is the surprise.

 It is a rare decision.
 Most players accumulate caps before they appear at a major tournament.
 El Mala skips that step — a sign both of his form and of Nagelsmann’s willingness to bet on instinct.
-Bayern youngster Lennart Karl, who had a thigh injury in April but is now fit again, is also set to be in the squad.
+And he is not the only teenager in the squad: Bayern youngster Lennart Karl, 18, is also included, making him one of the tournament’s youngest players.

 It is the other half of Nagelsmann’s squad logic: experience in goal, risk in attack.

-Who Misses Out: Füllkrug, Gnabry and the Injured
+Who Misses Out: Füllkrug, Kleindienst and the Established Names

-Also absent are Chris Führich, Maximilian Mittelstädt and Josha Vagnoman, plus Robert Andrich (Bayer Leverkusen), Yann Aurel Bisseck (Inter) and Jonathan Burkardt (Eintracht Frankfurt).
+Also absent are Chris Führich and Maximilian Mittelstädt, plus Robert Andrich (Bayer Leverkusen), Yann Aurel Bisseck (Inter) and Jonathan Burkardt (Eintracht Frankfurt).
 It is a squad that cuts some established names to make room for form and freshness.

 10th in the World: A Team with Something to Prove